 In 2008, Mississippi Governor Haley Barbour tapped Camille to serve as a museum liaison for the Mississippi Civil Rights Museum project that joined public and private sponsors to launch the venture that will honor Mississippi’s history in the Civil Rights Movement.

-Camille is very involved in community activities like the Greater Jackson Chamber Partnership Board of Directors, the Junior League of Jackson Sustainers Board of Directors, Alpha Kappa Alpha Sorority, Incorporated and the Mississippi 4-H Foundation.
+Camille is very involved in community activities like the Greater Jackson Chamber Partnership Board of Directors, the Junior League of Jackson Sustainers Board of Directors, the Mississippi Power Company Board of Directors, Alpha Kappa Alpha Sorority, Incorporated and the Mississippi 4-H Foundation.
 She also was honored to serve as President of the Mississippi State University National Alumni Association in 2012-13.

 Camille has been honored for her professional accomplishments and service to the community as a member of the Mississippi Business Journal’s Top 50 Business Women (2006) and Top 40 Under 40 (2005).
 She was named a Woman of Distinction by the Girl Scout Council of Middle Mississippi and Alumnus of the Year by the Central Mississippi Chapter of the MSU Alumni Association.
 She also is a member of the BankFirst Board of Directors and the inaugural class of Top 50 Most Influential People in Mississippi.

 Camille grew up in Shannon, MS, and graduated from Mississippi State University (B.A., 1994 and M.S., 1996).
 She and her husband Keith are the proud parents of three children and enjoy living in rural Madison County.
 Camille is an active participant in her church, community and the school activities of her children.